 Go on a Tamarindo ATV adventure to explore a wild region on a safe path.
 Take the family out on a catamaran and enjoy some snorkeling.
-As for accommodations, you can choose from charming economical options , high-end resorts, and even private bungalows.
+As for accommodations, you can choose from charming economical options (with a complimentary breakfast), high-end resorts, and even private bungalows.

 Eating options are plentiful in Tamarindo from local fare, quick street food or fine dining.
 The hardest decision will be which restaurant to go to for fresh caught red snapper, regional grass fed beef or authentic Italian cooking in one of the many international upscale eateries.
 Tamarindo isn't just a sophisticated beach town, it's a getaway waiting to happen!

 #4: The International & Eco Chic Atmosphere of Santa Teresa

 This area is well known for its surf, but there’s more than one reason these waters beckon to visitors from all over the world.
 People from dozens of countries pass through during their vacation while others have stayed to start businesses and make it home.
 The international hip vibe is reflected in all the yoga studios, hip juice bars, craft beer bars and of course all the types of restaurants!